timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_ci.md

 | pipeline-config-branch | update from `master` to `main`  | Text |
 | pipeline-config | update to `.pipeline-config.yaml`  | Text |
 | repository | select your repo, e.g. `https://github.com/<your-org>/multi-tenancy-frontend` from the list.
 Also set JSON filter to `parameters.repo_url`  | Tool Integration |

+Select the `Trigger` tab.
+You may need to correct the Git CI Trigger if it shows a hazard symbol.
+Edit its properties and select a valid the branch name.

 ## Testing the CI pipelines